201 Stephenson Parkway, Suite 2100 Norman, OK 73019

 Climate Change and Climate Adaptation Training for Sagebrush Conservation Practitioners

 North American sagebrush ecosystems are a regional priority of the U.S. Fish and Wildlife Service (FWS).
 The FWS Science Applications Program is working in partnership with multiple USGS Climate Adaptation Science Centers (CASCs), including the South Central CASC, Northwest CASC, North Central CASC, and Southwest CASC, and Boise State University, to develop a training series for sagebrush conservation practitioners.
-These trainings will begin in February 2024 with a self-paced introductory course, a series of virtual classrooms, and an in-person workshop in May 2024.
-Registration for the workshop is now OPEN.
-Click here to register for the workshop.
+These trainings were held starting in February 2024 with a self-paced introductory course, a series of virtual classrooms, and wrapped up with an in-person workshop in May 2024.

 Virtual Classroom Sessions